 The Waykeepers Series

 The Waykeepers novels will be a series of interconnected books set in “The Known World” as depicted on the map.
 One book is nearly complete, and another is currently in progress.
-For now, seven books are planned for the series, primarily exploring The Continent, Kemaar, and the Isles of Elyndor.
+For now, seven books are planned for the series, primarily exploring Condor, Kemaar, and the Isles of Elyndor.
 Additional books exploring other regions of the world are also under consideration.

 Language: English